 Recall the following definition. \begin{definition} Let $G$ be a graph, $B \subseteq V(G)$.
 The set $B$ is called \emph{$k$-separated} if for any $x \neq x' \in B$ we have $\dist_{G}(x,x')>k$. \end{definition}

-The following observation is our main tool towards the general result, i.e., Theorem \ref{t:ramsey hyperfin}.
+The following observation is our main tool towards Theorem \ref{t:ramsey hyperfin}.
 Roughly speaking, it says that if the space can be covered by very sparse sets, w.r.t. a bounded degree decomposition of $E$ so that every point is covered infinitely often, then $E$ is hyperfinite.